 Michael Hawkins, Program Director, has loved planting trees since he participated in his first neighborhood tree planting in Oakland at age ten.
 He joins Canopy most recently from Davey Resource Group where he was a Consulting Utility Forester for PG&E. Prior to that, Michael was a project coordinator at Our City Forest in San José and worked on the Million Trees NYC initiative with the New York Restoration Project.

-Michael has a BA in Literature from the University of California Santa Cruz and studied Horticulture at Cabrillo College.
+Michael holds a BA in Literature from the University of California, Santa Cruz, and studied Horticulture at Cabrillo College.
 He is also an ISA-Certified Arborist.
 Michael joined Canopy in 2010.
 Send Michael an email.

 Maika Horjus, Communications & Outreach Manager, joined Canopy in fall of 2013.
 A native of the verdant Pacific Northwest, she brings a love of connecting people with nature and with one another.
 Prior to Canopy, Maika worked with a community food security non-profit in her hometown of Vancouver, Washington, cultivating volunteer efforts and coordinating a small-scale marketing co-op for urban farmers.

 Maika holds a BS in Conservation and Resource Studies from the University of California, Berkeley, where she studied community development and conservation biology.
 Send Maika an email.

 Anwyn Hurxthal, Senior Development Specialist, oversees Canopy’s foundation and corporate grants.
 Anwyn helps guide strategic development and communications outreach.
 Prior to joining Canopy in 2007, Anwyn managed signature cause programs for Cone Inc’s Fortune 500 clients in Washington DC.
 Before that, Anwyn worked with Oxfam America in Boston, developing communications campaigns for national and international initiatives.
 She has also served as a consultant specializing in nonprofit branding.